Tuesday, October 28, 2014

 Copyright © 2014 Fox

-From the beginning, his “larger than life” Alter Ego is playing “Funny Games,” making him behave differently, out-of-the-ordinary, so crazy that people laugh.
-“You are Birdman; you are a God.”
+From the beginning, his “larger-than-life” Alter Ego plays “Funny Games” with him, making him behave differently, out-of-the-ordinary, and so crazy that people in the audience laugh: “You are Birdman; you are a God.”

-“Birdman” is a pendulum that swings from the long discussions to the long silences - the player is always trying to find what really matters in life.
+“Birdman” is a pendulum that swings from long discussions to long silences— the player is always trying to find what really matters in life.

 Copyright ©2014 Fox